OfficeDev/office-js-docs-pr/docs/excel/custom-functions-json.md

 When you define [custom functions](custom-functions-overview.md) within your Excel add-in, your add-in project includes a JSON metadata file which provides the information that Excel requires to register the custom functions and make them available to end users.
 This file is generated either:

-- by you, in a handwritten JSON file
+- By you, in a handwritten JSON file
-- from the JSDoc comments you enter at the beginning of your function
+- From the JSDoc comments you enter at the beginning of your function

 Custom functions are registered when the user runs the add-in for the first time and after that are available to the same user in all workbooks.